Skip to main content

 An audit event is emitted

-A structured event describing the verdict, matched rules, latency, and usage is delivered asynchronously so it never sits on the critical path of your model call.
-The result is visible on the dashboard within seconds.
+A structured event describing both phases, the matched rules, latency, and usage is delivered asynchronously so it never sits on the critical path of your model call.
+The audit row carries each phase’s decision independently — prompt_decision and response_decision — so the dashboard can show which side fired and which rules matched.

 Two-phase evaluation